HolyBlackCat/cpp-tutorials/language/01_intro/05_what_should_i_learn.md

 C++ can be used in embedded systems (various devices with little computers in them, from fitness trackers to ATMs to cars).

-If you have something else in mind, google and see if C++ is the right choice for you or not.
+If you have something else in mind, google it and see if C++ is the right choice for **you** or not.

 ### How does C++ compare to other languages?